Cecilapp/the-butler/README.md

 ## License

-PHPoole is a free software distributed under the terms of the MIT license.
+Cecil is a free software distributed under the terms of the MIT license.

 © 2017 [Arnaud Ligny](https://arnaudligny.fr)